noirbizarre/flask-restplus/doc/marshalling.rst

 Flask-RESTPlus provides an easy way to control what data you actually render in your response or expect as in input payload.
-With the :mod:`~flask_restplus.fields` module, you can use whatever objects (ORM models/custom classes/etc.) you want in your resource.
+With the :mod:`~.fields` module, you can use whatever objects (ORM models/custom classes/etc.) you want in your resource.
-:mod:`~flask_restplus.fields` also lets you format and filter the response so you don't have to worry about exposing internal data structures.
+:mod:`~.fields` also lets you format and filter the response so you don't have to worry about exposing internal data structures.

 It's also very clear when looking at your code what data will be rendered and